-Adjustment of the initial dose should be guided by toxicity (monitoring of blood count) and effectiveness.
+Adjustment of the initial dose should be performed based on toxicity (monitoring of the blood counts) and efficacy.
 Monitoring should be performed at an increased frequency.

-NOTE: The percentage of 50% is based on the analogy with azathioprine and 6-mercaptopurine, that form the same active metabolite as thioguanine.
+NOTE: The percentage of 75% is based on the analogy with TPMT, for which the gene variants have a comparable effect on toxicity to those of NUDT15.